travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 GET | /api/ItemApi | Returns all items.
 GET | /api/ItemApi/GUID | Returns the details for the specified item matching the GUID.
 DELETE | /api/ItemApi/GUID | Deletes the item matching the GUID.
+POST | /api/ItemApi | Creates a new item with the parameters of the item in the request body.
+PUT | /api/ItemApi/GUID | Updates an existing item with the parameters of the item in the request body.

 [webapitut]: https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-3.0&tabs=visual-studio